jshnlly/jshnlly/README.md

 I’m an interaction designer aspiring to create interfaces and mediums for thought that can expand our productivity.

-Currently designing content-rich experiences at CBS Sports.
+Currently I'm an incoming product designer at Instagram in SF.